aamax67/cli-data-gem-assessment-v-000/100_top_podcasts/NOTES.md

 7. discover objects
 8. program

-- A command line interface for concerts coming up in your area
+- A command line interface for current top 100 podcasts

-User types area-concerts
+User types top-podcasts

-Show a list of upcoming concerts in the area (sorted by date)
+Show a list of the top 100 podcasts currently(sorted by rank)

-1. Date, Artist, Venue, Buy tickets
+1. Rank, Producer, Link
-2. Date, Artist, Venue, Buy tickets
+2. Rank, Producer, Link

-Which concert do you want to know more about?
+Which podcast do you want to know more about?

 1

-What is a concert?
+What is a podcast?

-A concert has an Artist
+A podcast has an name
-A concert has a date
+A podcast has a producer
-A concert has a URL
+A podcast has a URL

-A concert has a Venue
+This is a test